IIT-EnergySystemModels/oHySEM/doc/rst/InputData.rst

 Generation
 ----------
-A description of the data included for each generating unit in the file ``oT_Data_Generation.csv`` follows:
+A description of the data included for each generating unit in the file ``oH_Data_Generation.csv`` follows:

 ====================  ================================================================================================================================  ===================================
 Header                Description